 How it started-

-In September 2017, I was diagnosed with leukemia.
+In September 2017, I was diagnosed with leukemia (Brain tumor).
 I started forgetting things.
 I didn’t realize it much, but my husband did.
 He asked me to consult a doctor.
 The doctor did my MRI, and the reports showed that I have something profound in my brain.
 He said it was most likely to be a tumor.
 We then went to the nearest doctor, but he didn’t conduct a biopsy.
 He said that I have hardly a week left.

 Dr. Swaroop Gopal suggested getting the biopsy done.
 My husband made an immediate decision to go ahead with the doctor’s judgment.

 My Biopsy was done, and they gave me steroids.
 After steroids, my chemotherapy started.
 I was given six chemotherapy cycles in 21 days.

 When they first got to know about it, my husband was worried.
 My eldest son is a Doctor.
 When he got to know about this, he stayed with me.
 After every chemo, I had to take an injection for three days.
 He used to give me injections.
 He took care of me.
 All my family members took care of me because I was not able to do anything.
 That was the time I realized what a wonderful family I have.

 The only side effect I had of chemotherapy was lack of sleep.
 In the beginning, I still used to sleep for 1-2 hours, but during the second month of chemotherapy, I could not get any sleep.